-- a.
-The Phase II Project - Technical Objectives State the specific technical objectives of the Phase II research and development. - Work Plan This section should be a substantial part of the technical proposal.
+c.
+The Phase II Project

+- 1. Technical Objectives State the specific technical objectives of the Phase II research and development. - 2.
+Work Plan This section should be a substantial part of the technical application.
 Provide an explicit, detailed description of the Phase II research approach and work to be performed.
 Indicate what will be done, by whom (small business, subcontractors, or consultants) where it will be done, and how the work will be carried out.